mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 | **/b** | 4/4 | 0     | 0    |
 | **/c** | 0   | 0     | 0    |

-What we can conclude from the matrix is that:
+From the matrix, we can conclude that:

 - There's `0` probability the user to go from `/a` to `/a`.
 - There's `10/13` probability the user to go from `/a` to `/b`.